thatlonelybugbear/acdc/README.md

 ![Latest Release Download Count](https://img.shields.io/github/downloads/thatlonelybugbear/acdc/latest/total?color=2b82fc&label=LATEST%20DOWNLOADS&style=for-the-badge)
 [![Forge Installs](https://img.shields.io/badge/dynamic/json?label=Forge%20Installs&query=package.installs&suffix=%25&url=https://forge-vtt.com/api/bazaar/package/acdc&colorB=68a74f&style=for-the-badge)](https://forge-vtt.com/bazaar#package=tokenwarp)

-A small module to set Foundry core dice configuration.
+#### A system agnostic module to quickly toggle between manual and auto Foundry core dice configuration!

-Quickly toggles between Manual rolls and auto rolls for all dice, when a user clicks the R button inserted in the left sidebar of Foundry in Token Controls.

-The button will only be shown if the user has a role with permission to make manual rolls in the first place.
+If an user has a role with permission to make manual rolls in the first place, a button (icon R) will be added to the client's Token Controls sidebar.
+- `Click` on it to toggle between Foundry's manual and auto dice rolling.
+- `SHIFT + Click` to open the Foundry Configure Dice settings menu and set specific only dice to manual.

+Added functionality by providing a hotkey (default B) to avoid clicking on the Token Controls ACDC button.
+- `CTRL + B` toggles between manual and auto dice rolling.
+- `SHIFT + B` opens the Foundry Configure Dice settings menu.

 How to use!